 Political Crime, Corporate Crime, Occupational Crime, Conventional Crime, Organizational Crime

-Positions in the hierarchy are assigned on the basis of kinship or friendship, or according to skill.
+Organized crime is a non-ideological enterprise involving many in close social interaction and organized in a hierarchy, with levels or ranks, for the specific purpose of securing profit and power.
+Organized crime is done by engaging in illegal and legal activities.
+In organized crime membership is restricted, although nonmembers may be involved when the need arises.
+In organized crime, rules are enforced by sanctions that could include murder.
+Positions in the hierarchy are assigned on the basis of kinship structure or friendship, or according to skill.
 Members strive to keep the enterprise integral and active in pursuit of its goals.
 Organized crime eschews competition and strives for monopoly on an industry or territorial basis.
 In organized crime there is a also use of violence and bribery to achieve ends or to maintain discipline.

 Organized Crime Research

-Selected Definitions of Organized Crime (collected by Klaus von Lampe)
+Selected Definitions of Organized Crime:

-It appears that the most primary distinguishing component
+The most primary distinguishing component

-...Interaction is a key concept here: a mere aggregation of individuals performing a criminal act in the presence of one another would not, in itself, constitute an organized act.
-Organization, then, is the basic distinguishing element between organized and other types of crime.
-(Albini, 1971: 35).
+Interaction is a key concept in organized crime.
+Just the aggregation of individuals performing a criminal act in the presence of one another would not constitute an organized crime.
+Organization, then, is the basic distinguishing element between organized crime and other types of crime.

 Beirne and Messerschmidt